 Here are some common reasons why your environment could fail to deploy with Humanitec using the Humanitec-managed cluster.
-See below for troubleshooting around deploying to your own cluster.

-The “Kubernetes connection error” may occur if Humanitec fails to connect to the Kubernetes API, or if the connection succeeds but Kubernetes fails to execute the deployment request.
+The Kubernetes connection error may occur if Humanitec fails to connect to the Kubernetes API, or if the connection succeeds but Kubernetes fails to execute the deployment request.

-- Try clicking the deployment button again.
+Try clicking the deployment button again.

-- If the error persists, then please send a help request.
+If the error persists, then please send a help request.

-Failure to connect to an external resource
+Failure to Connect to an External Resource

 If your app depends on a resource not deployed with Humanitec, such as an external database or API, and Humanitec cannot connect to it, then the deployment will fail.